-An affiliate of the parent Foundation in Greece, the Onassis Foundation USA is committed to the promotion of Greek culture.
+An affiliate of the parent Foundation in Greece, the Onassis Foundation USA is dedicated to Greek culture from antiquity to the present.
 By cooperating with educational and cultural institutions in Greece and throughout the Americas, the Onassis Foundation USA promotes cultural relations.
-The mission is realized through two major initiatives, one cultural and educational for the general public through its Onassis Cultural Center New York, and one academic, the University Seminars Program, that places eminent scholars from around the world in universities in North and Latin America for courses on topics related to Hellenic civilization.
+The mission is realized through two major initiatives, one cultural for the general public through its Onassis Cultural Center New York, and the other educational for scholars and students in partnership with educational institutions through the Onassis Humanities Impact Program.

 Through a rich program of exhibitions and events, the creative space in midtown Manhattan presents cultural programming for audiences of all ages to engage with art and ideas.
 Designed to be thought-provoking and entertaining, programs encourage audience interaction with celebrated artists and influential figures from the visual and performing arts, and the humanities.

 Programs and exhibitions—from scholarly to those designed for families—are presented free of charge to make the experience accessible to all.

 Head of Agrippina the Elder, Marble, 1st century AD, Archaeological Museum of Dion, M 2714

 In collaboration with museums, curators, and scholars from around the world, the Onassis Cultural Center New York produces critically acclaimed art exhibitions, often featuring artworks and objects never before shown in the United States.
 Exhibitions range from Ancient Greek Art to Byzantine Art to Modern and Contemporary Art.

 With a new emphasis on the present, the Onassis Cultural Center New York presents the work of established, emerging, and newly discovered artists from Greece and around the world.
 Launched in 2015, The Art Wall offers a prominent place to display specially commissioned works by contemporary artists in the Olympic Tower public atrium.